JQiue/waline-mini/README.md

     driver: local
 ```

-if you want to use other databases, you only need to add `-e DATABASE_URL` environment for coverage

 ### Shuttle

 waline-mini supports deployment on Shuttle by first cloning the `shuttle` branch to the local using the following command